-- Ask direct questions and let the patient know that other people have similar thoughts and feelings. - Engage relevant parties, including family members and commanders, in the process of means restriction counseling when recommending firearms restriction. - Assess access to both military-issued and privately-owned firearms as a core component of risk assessment and safety planning. - Be aware of state-specific and federal laws regarding the temporary transfer of firearms between individuals. - Collaborate with all involved parties in the process of firearms restriction and process of removing firearms from the home when patient is at risk of suicide. - Be aware of the potential impact of firearms restriction on unit readiness, deployability, and sense of self, and take care to use the least-restrictive method to ensure safety. - Forge relationships with local Veteran Service Organizations as a potential mechanism for voluntary, short-term transfer of firearms to a trusted peer.
+- Ask direct questions about firearm access on a routine basis and explain rationale for asking (e.g. to ensure safety). - To determine best safety measures discuss patient's reasons for firearm ownership (e.g. work, hobbies, personal safety, collecting mementos). - Engage relevant parties, including family members and commanders, in the process of means restriction counseling when recommending firearms restriction. - Assess access to both military-issued and privately-owned firearms as a core component of risk assessment and safety planning. - Be aware of state-specific and federal laws regarding the temporary transfer of firearms between individuals. - Collaborate with all involved parties in the process of firearms restriction and process of removing firearms from the home when patient is at risk of suicide. - Be aware of the potential impact of firearms restriction on unit readiness, deployability, and sense of self, and take care to use the least-restrictive method to ensure safety. - Forge relationships with local Veteran Service Organizations as a potential mechanism for voluntary, short-term transfer of firearms to a trusted peer.

-- Take possession of firearms. - Encourage patient to bring firearms to medical clinics. - Tell patients to "give away" their firearms. - Imply that a patient is incapable of carrying a firearm. - Imply that a patient is "mentally unsound" from a legal perspective.
+Take possession of firearms.

+- Encourage patient to bring firearms to medical clinics. - Tell patients to "give away" their firearms. - Ignore patient's values related to firearm ownership. - Imply that a patient is incapable of carrying a firearm. - Imply that a patient is "mentally unsound" from a legal perspective.